molgenis/molgenis-emx2/docs/cat_network-data-manager.md

 ![](img/cat_target-subcohorts-sheet.png ':size=300')

 <sub><sup>*Figure 8.
 Example of Subcohorts filled out in Excel.*</sup></sub>

-### Request access to the catalogue
+### Request access
 Send an email to [*molgenis-support@umcg.nl*](mailto:molgenis-support@umcg.nl) to apply for an account on the catalogue server.

-#### Upload to the catalogue
+#### Upload metadata
 When you log in to MOLGENIS Data Catalogue you will see a listing of databases that are accessible to you.
 Click on your network's database to access it.
 Move to 'Up/Download' via the menu.
 Use 'browse' to select a template and 'upload' to start uploading your data.
 You can now view your data under 'Tables'.

-### Request access

 ## Armadillo
 The [Armadillo](https://github.com/molgenis/molgenis-service-armadillo/blob/master/README.md) is an application which allows you to share your data in a federated way.